RatGrandmother/SimplePlusPlus-Private-Source/README.md

 ### <font size = "4"> 1.
 Importing the library <span>

 <font size = "3"> To begin, you first have to download the source code and the library folder.
-(  can download the source code this repository, it's safe.
+( You can download the source code this repository, it's safe.
 If you dont think so, feel free to browse the source code. )